LawrenceHwang/OktaAWSToken/Readme.md

 # OktaAWSToken

+---
+## NOTICE

+> NO LONGER MAINTAINED.
+Hey there.
+I appreciate your interest.
+However, sorry this package is no longer maintained.
+I have no resource to access Okta to validate whether any change is proper.
+Sorry in advance for any inconvenience it may cause.

+---

 This PowerShell module provides a programmatic way of retrieving temporary AWS credentials from STS [(Security Token Service)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) when using federated login with [Okta](https://www.okta.com/) Idp with Multi-Factor Authentication (MFA).
 The following MFA options are supported and tested.
 The module also includes the password only authentication but never tested.
 Please give it a try and share your feedback.

     * Okta Verify